CMPUT291F18MP2/Mini-Project-2/README.rst

 Overview
 ========

-mini-project-1 is a simple command line interface (CLI) tool for interacting with a database service that provide information similar to popular ride sharing applications.
+...

 Installation
 ============

-mini-project-1 can be installed from source by running:
+mini-project-2 can be installed from source by running:

 .. code-block:: bash

     pip install .

-Within the same directory as mini-project-1's ``setup.py`` file.
+Within the same directory as mini-project-2's ``setup.py`` file.

 Usage
 =====

-After installing mini-project-1's shell can be started by the following console
+After installing mini-project-2's shell can be started by the following console
 command:

 .. code-block:: bash

-    mini-project-1 -i example.db -v

-This will create an initial mini-project-1 database named ``example.db`` at your current directory and will immediately give you a prompt to login to such database.
+    mini-project-2 TODO

-To get additional usage help on starting mini-project-1 run the following console command:
+To get additional usage help on starting mini-project-2 run the following console command:

 .. code-block:: bash

-    mini-project-1 --help
+    mini-project-2 --help